citkane/fetchmanager/README.md

 - If `important_stuff` consumes 300ms to make it's requests, then `buggy_endpoint` will wait the remaining 200ms before retrying.
 - if the user has provided `wait_cb`, and it returns eg. 1000ms (maybe a rate limit is being imposed) - then the whole queue, including `important_stuff`, will wait for 1000ms

+We can also do the inverse, and prioritise request retries to the front of the queue.
 ```ts
 const buggy_important = fm.fetch("http://foo.com/api/buggy", {force_retry: -5})
 const normal_stuff = Promise.all([...Array(10)].map(() => fm.fetch("https://foo.com/api/stuff")))
 ```

 Note the negative (-5). `buggy_important` will now retry up to five times from the front of the queue before `normal_stuff` is requested.
-If the buggy endpoint takes longer to respond or error than the length that the queue has been paused, then `normal_stuff` will fill in the gap with requests.
+If the buggy endpoint takes longer to respond (or error) than the queue pause time, then `normal_stuff` will fill in the gap with requests.

-Consider `force_retry` as an override to prioritise / deprioritise a single request.
+Consider `force_retry` as an override to prioritise / de-prioritise a single request.
 A user provided `retry_cb` will be by-passed until all the `force_retry` counts have been depleted.

 ## Distributed architectures
 [top](#fetchmanager)